sereymonyros/fast-tutorials/lesson-01/README.md

-# FAST Curriculum for learning with Fluent Web

-## Lesson 01
+# Lesson 01 - Learning the basics
 Getting your environment up and running with the basic global applications and configurations required for web development.

 ### Install and configure Git